History Channel: Benelux

 The Dutch version launched on May 1, 2007.
 This version is distributed by A&E Networks Benelux.
 In January 2008, History HD was launched in the Netherlands.
 It is available on cable providers Telenet and Ziggo.
 It is also available on the IPTV service KPN.

 Poland

 A Polish version was launched on April 9, 2008.
-It is available on cable providers Aster, Dialog, Toya, and UPC Polska, and also through satellite television (with its HD version carried on the n platform since June 1, 2012) and an SD version on Cyfra+ since November 2, 2009).
+It is available on cable providers Aster, Dialog, Toya, and UPC Poland, and also through satellite television (with its HD version carried on the n platform since June 1, 2012) and an SD version on Cyfra+ (now Canal+), the latter since November 2, 2009.

 Scandinavia

 A Scandinavian version was first launched in September 1997, broadcasting for three and later four hours a day on the analogue Viasat platform.
 Initially time-sharing with TV1000 Cinema, it was later moved to the Swedish TV8 channel and continued broadcasting there until November 2004.
 When History channel announced their own 24-hour pan-European channel, Viasat launched its own history-oriented channel, Viasat History, in the Nordic region, but with no original programming.
 On February 1, 2007, the History Channel returned to Sweden and also Denmark, Norway, Finland when the pan-European version was launched as a standalone channel on the Canal Digital satellite platform and later through cable operator Com hem.
 The History Channel launched on February 1, 2007, on the Canal Digital DTH satellite package for viewers in Norway, Sweden, Denmark and Finland.
 The channel is being launched by The History Channel UK, A&E's joint venture with BSkyB.
 Although it broadcasts in English with local subtitles, the channel is scheduled separately from the UK version.